sher-locked/day2/README.md

 ## Extending

+The platform already supports OpenAI and Anthropic models out of the box.
 To add support for additional LLM providers:

 1. Install the relevant API client:
    ```bash